Digital-Defense-Institute/nims-webhook/README.md

 ## To run
 Either build the binary (steps above) if you wish to make modifications, or download it from [the releases page](https://github.com/shortstack/nims-webhook/releases) and run it.

-First, replace Notion auth token and database IDs with yours in `.env`
+First, replace Notion auth token and database IDs with yours in `.env`.

+You can generate and configure your auth token by following the steps in [NOTION.md](./NOTION.md).
 ```bash
 NIMS_ASSETS_DATABASE_ID=
 NIMS_ALERTS_DATABASE_ID=